iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/03.fellows-webinar-comparative-analysis-of-legacy-and-emerging-journals-in-mathematical-biology/event.md

 ---
-title: 'Fellows Webinar: Comparative analysis of legacy and emerging journals in mathematical biology'
+title: 'Postponed: Fellows Webinar: Comparative analysis of legacy and emerging journals in mathematical biology'
 date: '19-08-2020 15:00'
 date_to: '19-08-2020 16:00'
 ---